etorkay/etorkay.github.io/src/data/about.md

 2. Language is an approximated model of one's thougths.
 3. Everyone at the top works hard one way or the other.
 4. Wisdom cannot exist without knowledge
+5. The purpose of life is to seek orderliness

 # Beyond the Code